petrusen/vizchemoton/README.md

-# Vizchemoton - Visualization of Reaction Networks Generated with Chemoton
+# VizChemoton - Visualization of Reaction Networks Generated with Chemoton

 This package allows the visualization of chemical reaction networks (CRNs) generated with [Chemoton](https://github.com/qcscine/chemoton)[1] through the generation of standalone HTML files with the [amk-tools](https://github.com/dgarayr/amk_tools),[2] ultimately allowing the user to interact with the network via browser.